TosbackCgusBridge-Bot/CGUs-versions/Indeed/Privacy Policy.md

 **4.6 Sending Messages on Indeed**

-Indeed provides two-way message proxy and relay services to the users of our Indeed products (“Relay Service”), including: Indeed Resume, Indeed Apply, Post a Job, Indeed Chat, Indeed Onboarding, Indeed Text2Apply, private calling, and other electronic communication services whether in the form of phone, text, video or audio.
+Indeed provides two-way message proxy and relay services to the users of our Indeed products (“Relay Service”), including, but not limited to: Indeed Resume, Indeed Apply, Post a Job, Indeed Chat, Indeed Onboarding, Indeed Text2Apply, Indeed Community, private calling, and other electronic communication services whether in the form of phone, text, video or audio.
 By utilizing any Relay Service, you acknowledge that you are asking Indeed to send these messages on your behalf.
 This includes your resumes, cover letters, applications, messages, questionnaire answers, responses, offer letters and other materials.
 Indeed may provide read receipts to the sender of a message through a Relay Service indicating that the recipient has viewed the message.

 We process, monitor, review, store and analyze such content, including via automated means, for data analysis, quality control, enforcement of the Site Rules and other Indeed policies, content moderation, and to improve the Site or any other Indeed product or service.
 Examples of such improvements would be improving the open rate of messages by optimizing their delivery, optimizing our search results, improving Job Listings, permitting applicants to manage their applications after transmitting them to Indeed, ensuring you are provided with personally relevant product features and communications, and preventing fraud and spam.
 As a result of this activity, or due to technical malfunction, in certain circumstances such content may be delayed or may not be delivered to the intended recipient.
 Indeed may (but is not obligated to) notify you in such an event.
 By using a Relay Service or otherwise providing User Content through the Site, you agree to this activity and acknowledge that this activity is necessary for maintaining the quality of the Site and for providing the Relay Service.